openwebdocs/owd-website/pages/content/reports/2024/index.md

 By creating a common nomenclature for web platform features, the web-features project supports improved communication between web developers, browser vendors, standardization bodies, and other ecosystem participants.
 From Array to Cascade Layers to Offscreen Canvas, the web-features project identifies, defines, and categorizes the capabilities of the web platform that web developers care about.

 OWD provided synchronization of browser-compat-data keys between the mdn/browser-compat-data and web-platform-dx/web-features repositories, ensuring the two projects sync up nicely and complement each other effectively.

 This project was a fantastic collaboration between the group of people contracted by Google, including Open Web Docs, [James Stuckey Weber](https://github.com/jamesnw/) from [Oddbird](https://www.oddbird.net/), [Dietrich Ayala](https://github.com/autonome), [Daniel D. Beck](https://github.com/ddbeck), and [Kadir Topal](https://github.com/atopal).
 Memories from the [BCD migration from wiki tables to JSON data](https://hacks.mozilla.org/2018/02/mdn-browser-compatibility-data/) came back as we were [tracking our progress](https://github.com/web-platform-dx/web-features/issues/788) over the last few months.
 It was great fun!

-### Replacing all "true" and "null" versions with real version numbers in BCD
+### Updated compat data to include browser support version numbers for all features

 Previously, the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) project used to have incomplete browser version numbers.
 Features that were supported but for which we didn't know the first browser version that introduced support was, had a version number set to "true".
 And features for which support was entirely unknown had a version number set to "null".
 This meant that the compatibility data was incomplete and not always useful to consumers.
 In particular, the calculation of the Baseline status was not possible with incomplete data.

 Thanks to a 2024 project led by [Queen Vinyl Da.i'gyu-Kazotetsu](https://github.com/queengooborg) and [Florian Scholz](https://github.com/Elchi3), BCD no longer has "true" and "null" values.
 All data in BCD now comes with, at the very least, a [ranged version number](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#ranged-versions-), or a real version number.

-### Web Security docs for MDN
+### Improving Web Security docs for MDN with the W3C SWAG CG

 One of our major projects in 2024 has been to plan and execute improvements to web security documentation on MDN.
-The W3C's [Secure the Web Forward ](https://www.w3.org/2023/03/secure-the-web-forward/report.html) workshop concluded that documentation plays a major role in promoting security best practices and in helping web application developers understand security threats and mitigations.
+The W3C's [Secure the Web Forward](https://www.w3.org/2023/03/secure-the-web-forward/report.html) workshop concluded that documentation plays a major role in promoting security best practices and in helping web application developers understand security threats and mitigations.
 In June 2024 the [Security Web Application Guidelines Community Group (SWAG CG)](https://www.w3.org/community/swag/) was created to develop security guidelines for web application developers.
 The OWD team has regularly participated in the SWAG CG to identify areas where we need better web security documentation and to get guidance form experts about current best practices.

 One result of this was an overhaul of the Content Security Policy documentation on MDN.
-This included a rewrite of the [CSP guide](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to align guidance with [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) and [web.dev](https://web.dev/articles/strict-csp), to document some of the other protections offered by a CSP in addition to resource loading controls, and to explain better how a CSP can help protect against XSS attacks.
+This included a rewrite of the [CSP guide](https://developer.mozilla.org/docs/Web/HTTP/CSP) to align guidance with [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) and [web.dev](https://web.dev/articles/strict-csp), to document some of the other protections offered by a CSP in addition to resource loading controls, and to explain better how a CSP can help protect against XSS attacks.
 We also [rewrote and reorganized the reference documentation for fetch directive syntax](https://github.com/orgs/mdn/discussions/756) to fix many errors and make the syntax easier to understand.

 We've also started writing guide pages about attacks and their mitigations.
-The first of these was a [guide about cross-side scripting (XSS)](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/XSS) explaining what it is and how to protect against it in both client- and server-side code, using web platform features such as CSP and [trusted types](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/XSS#trusted_types).
-We've also written a guide about [clickjacking](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/Clickjacking).
+The first of these was a [guide about cross-side scripting (XSS)](https://developer.mozilla.org/docs/Web/Security/Attacks/XSS) explaining what it is and how to protect against it in both client- and server-side code, using web platform features such as CSP and [trusted types](https://developer.mozilla.org/docs/Web/Security/Attacks/XSS#trusted_types).
+We've also written a guide about [clickjacking](https://developer.mozilla.org/docs/Web/Security/Attacks/Clickjacking).
 The next part of this work will be a guide to [cross-site leaks](https://xsleaks.dev/), including mitigations such as [Cross-Origin-Resource-Policy (CORP)](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cross-Origin-Resource-Policy) and [Cross-Origin-Opener-Policy (COOP)](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy).

 This project is led by [Will Bamberg](https://github.com/wbamberg).
 We would like to thank [Daniel Appelquist](https://github.com/torgo) for chairing the SWAG CG and [Aaron Shim](https://github.com/aaronshim) and [Artur Janc](https://github.com/arturjanc) from the Google Security team who sponsored us with $20,000 to support this effort and who participate regularly in SWAG calls to give advice and reviews.

 ### Updated Fetch documentation

 Fetch is one of the most important Web APIs.
-The [Fetch guide](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) is the third most popular page on MDN, and the most popular page that isn't a landing page like <https://developer.mozilla.org/en-US/docs/Web/JavaScript>.
+The [Fetch guide](https://developer.mozilla.org/docs/Web/API/Fetch_API/Using_Fetch) is the third most popular page on MDN, and the most popular page that isn't a landing page like <https://developer.mozilla.org/docs/Web/JavaScript>.
 But the docs hadn't had a systematic update since Fetch was first documented on MDN back in the mists of time, and they were showing their age.
 In 2024 [we rewrote the Fetch guide](https://github.com/mdn/content/pull/34278) and much of the associated reference docs, in the process adding explanations of several aspects of its behavior, completing the documentation of error codes that can be thrown by response-reading methods, and closing almost all the issues people had filed against these docs.

-The impetus to this was [an issue](https://github.com/mdn/content/issues/13208) that some of the exceptions raised by [`response.json()`](https://developer.mozilla.org/en-US/docs/Web/API/Response/json) were not documented on MDN.
+The impetus to this was [an issue](https://github.com/mdn/content/issues/13208) that some of the exceptions raised by [`response.json()`](https://developer.mozilla.org/docs/Web/API/Response/json) were not documented on MDN.
 It turned out that these exceptions were related to the fact that a response body is a stream: but because we didn't explain streaming responses anywhere, there was nowhere the reference docs could point to.

 Adding an explanation to the existing Fetch guide was not straightforward, because the existing guide was so disorganized: people had incrementally added bits to it over the years without considering how they could fit together.
-So we reorganized the guide, adding not just a section about [streaming responses](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#streaming_the_response_body) but also sections on other important aspects of Fetch like [making cross-origin requests](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#making_cross-origin_requests) and [including credentials](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#including_credentials).
+So we reorganized the guide, adding not just a section about [streaming responses](https://developer.mozilla.org/docs/Web/API/Fetch_API/Using_Fetch#streaming_the_response_body) but also sections on other important aspects of Fetch like [making cross-origin requests](https://developer.mozilla.org/docs/Web/API/Fetch_API/Using_Fetch#making_cross-origin_requests) and [including credentials](https://developer.mozilla.org/docs/Web/API/Fetch_API/Using_Fetch#including_credentials).

 After that was in place, we could [update the `Response` reference to document exceptions properly](https://github.com/mdn/content/pull/34576), and close the original issue along with a whole slew of others.